bartekrutkowski/ansible-redis/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2016 by Bartek Rutkowski as a fork of role by Jeff Geerling.